danizen/terraform-azure/README.md

   a network security group so that only HTTP and HTTPS can some in.
 A bastion is created in each application subnet.

-- `pgdb` creates a postgres server in the db subnets with replication.
+- `pgdb` creates a postgres server (flexible server) only available in the db subnets, with replication.

+- `cosmos` creates a CosmosDB Mongo API server only available in the db subnets.

 - `app` create a public IP, load balancer, and scale set that runs the application.